-1st Violation:The student will be placed on immediate and continuous suspension from competition for 50% of the current or next season: this is based on the number of scheduled games. the remaining of the suspension will carry over from one season to the next.2nd Violation:The student will be suspended from all athletics for one calendar year.3rd Violation:Permanent suspension from athletics.
+1st Violation:The student will be placed on immediate and continuous suspension from competition for 20% of the current or next season: this is based on the number of scheduled games.
+The remainder of the suspension will carry over from one season to the next.
+The student will be required to attend a one-hour restorative justice prevention class directly related to their substance abuse violation 2 nd Violation: The student will be placed on immediate and continuous suspension from competition for 50% of the current or next season: this is based on the number of scheduled games.
+The remainder of the suspension will carry over from one season to the next.
+The student will be required to attend three, one-hour restorative justice prevention classes directly related to their substance abuse violation.
+3rd Violation: The student will serve a one calendar year suspension from athletics